 One morning, Dad packed up Tuffy and headed for the vets.
 In desperation, I begged for mercy, but the fruitless pleas fell upon deaf ears.
 I hated what my human doctor did to me, and feared the worst for my beloved cat.

 To my delight, Tuffy came home before dinner, but looked awful and could barely stand.
 I was furious and began to cry.
 “What did that mean old vet do to my cat?
 He’s going to die.”

 After a great deal of reassurance to calm me, Tuffy was placed in a cozy box Mom prepared earlier.
 He snuggled into the plush blanket and slept in this makeshift infirmary the remainder of the night.
 The next morning, however, he bounced back as though nothing had happened.
 However, an unexplained side effect remained.

 As the weeks moved forward, I began to notice he did not prowl as much, and we were starting to get mice.
 Oh no. That darn doctor messed up my cat, and he had lost his hunting abilities.

 In order to save him, Tuffy needed to be taught how to hunt again.
 I put on my five pocket khaki trousers, called my dog Dukie, and set out with Tuffy in search of mice!

-We stalked every shed and barn in search of the pesky critters, high and low, in cracks and crevices, holes and tunnels.
-After several hours, I grew tired, and Tuffy appeared content to watch Dukie and I do all the work.
+We stalked every shed and barn searching for the pesky critters, high and low, in cracks and crevices, holes, and tunnels.
+After several hours, I grew tired, and Tuffy appeared content to watch Dukie, and I do all the work.
 It was no use.
 What else could be done to save my beloved companion?

 After a great deal of thought, the perfect solution developed.
 I took Tuffy in my arms, grabbed my trusty popgun for protection, and proceeded to raid every mousetrap on the farm.
 My trouser pockets overflowed with dead mice.
 I would then brag of Tuffy’s great catch.